Daveiano/weewx-wdc/readme.md

 ### Localization

-The skin currently has an english and a german translation, you can change the language in weewx.conf:
+The skin currently has an English and a german translation, you can change the language in weewx.conf:

 ```
 [[WdcReport]]